If you are struggling with disobedience, defiance, or children who don’t listen to what you say, here’s how to get your kids to mind without the fuss.

 They will often get distracted, but this is simply another opportunity for us to teach them to get back on track.When you find yourself starting to lecture, stop.

-You can either lecture them for an hour and ground them or simply give them a consequence and move on with your day.
-If you want to lecture about the importance of something, just wait.
+You can either yell, lecture them for an hour and ground them… or simply give them a chance to comply, give them a consequence and move on with your day.

-And if your desire to lecture is in response to misbehavior, issue their consequence and go punch a pillow.
-They’ll get it.
+And if your desire to lecture is in response to misbehavior, go write it in your journal.

 Want to learn your parenting style?